 When Ted Iobst and his wife were gearing up for the arrival of their twins, they became frustrated by the amount of research it took to find a quality stroller for a decent price.
 Iobst, who was enrolled in the Wharton MBA program at the time, decided that stroller shopping needed to be streamlined.
 This led him to create Colugo, an internet-based brand (like Casper, Warby Parker, Mockingbird and now Tesla) that sells its products directly to consumers and offers a generous “try it on at home” policy.

-Colugo — which carries a compact stroller and a baby carrier — claim to offer products of exceptional quality without the markup.
+Colugo — which now carries a compact stroller, a full-size stroller and a baby carrier — claims to offer products of exceptional quality without the markup.

 Colugo Stroller Review — Details

-At $285 (including shipping), the Colugo stroller is cheaper than many of its luxury tri-fold competitors like the Babyzen Yoyo at $499 and the UPPAbaby Minu at $399, with rivaling quality and engineering.
+At $295 (including shipping), the Colugo stroller is cheaper than many of its luxury tri-fold competitors like the Babyzen Yoyo at $449 and the UPPAbaby Minu also at $449, with rivaling quality and engineering.
+See also: Best Travel Strollers

 With the Colugo stroller, I find that juggling a baby and a stroller at the same time is no problem.
 It folds with one hand.
 All you have to do is press the two buttons on the handle bar and voila!
 You get a compact rectangle (24x10x17 inches) that makes for very easy storage in your car, coat closet, or an overhead airplane bin (though keep in mind that some airlines may still require you to check it).